Is It Safe To Drive a Car With a Rusted Frame

 5. Open The Hood

 Open the hood and check the front of the frame.
 Depending on the vehicle, you may be able to get a good view from that point of view.
-I would recommend having a good high powered flashlight in order to get a good view.
+I would recommend having a good high-powered flashlight in order to get a good view.

 6. Use a Hammer On Areas Which Are Rusted

 If you are buying a vehicle, make sure to ask the owner if he is okay before starting.
-You can use a chipping hammer, ball-peen hammer, or a regular hammer to hit any rusted areas and find soft spots.
+You can use a chipping hammer, a ball-peen hammer, or a regular hammer to hit any rusted areas and find soft spots.
 Again, you want to make sure that you are only hammering the rusted areas.
-You should hear a consistent sound.
-If you hear different sounds while hitting different rusted areas, a hollow-like sound could indicate that the rust is not only affecting the surface but also the structural integrity of the frame.

 7. Inspect The Inside of The Frame With a Borescope

 I would recommend using a borescope to inspect the inside of the frame.
 The frame could be looking good on the outside, meaning the previous owner could have painted it, but once you look on the inside, it could be all rusted.
-Frame replacement could cost you thousands of dollars.
-I am not sure that you will find a welder to weld up your frame because it can affect the structural integrity of the frame.
-Also, welded frames perform really bad in car accidentsOpens in a new tab.

 How To Clean Rust on Vehicle Frame